 This way of cloud computing deployment provides a higher level of abstraction.
 The service provider manages virtually every layer of the cloud infrastructure.
 The difference with PaaS is that you are limited to a specific application.
 On the other hand, you can deploy a MySQL database and start writing data to it in a matter of minutes.
 You get a platform that does nothing by itself, on which you create something that works.
 The downside is that SaaS services are slightly more expensive.

 Only a deep understanding of the goals will make it possible to solve complex problems.
-At DICEUS, we develop cloud-based applications that enable customer organizations to leverage resources regardless of geographic locations.
+At DICEUS, we develop cloud-based applications that enable customer organizations to leverage resources regardless of geographic location.
 Our solutions accelerate time-to-market, lower costs, and increase operational efficiencies by rapidly deploying cloud and IT infrastructures.

 The company also offers consulting services and analyses to identify business-enhancing operations and technologies.
 We have experience in creating and implementing customized solutions from scratch for developing cloud applications and migrating virtual servers using different models for deployment in cloud computing.

-We create and implement SaaS software such as ERP, CMS, HRM with a predetermined number of modules and functionality.
+We create and implement SaaS software such as ERP, CMS, and HRM with a predetermined number of modules and functionality.
 Our best practices may include re-hosting, refactoring, and combining applications and clouds.
 We guarantee: